 This suggests that the brain’s plasticity, which underpins its ability to learn new things, is reduced, says John Gabrieli, the Grover M. Hermann Professor in Health Sciences and Technology, a professor of brain and cognitive sciences, and a member of MIT’s McGovern Institute for Brain Research.

-“It’s a difference in the brain that’s not about reading per se, but it’s a difference in perceptual learning that’s pretty broad,” says Gabrieli, who is the study’s senior author.
+“It’s a difference in the brain that’s not about reading per se, but it’s a difference in perceptual learning that’s pretty broad,” says Gabrieli, the study’s senior author.
 “This is a path by which a brain difference could influence learning to read, which involves so many demands on plasticity.”

 The MRI scans revealed distinctive patterns of activity in each group of subjects.
-In non-dyslexic people, areas of the brain that are involved in language showed neural adaption after hearing words said by the same speaker, but not when different speakers said the words.
+In non-dyslexic people, areas of the brain involved in language showed neural adaption after hearing words said by the same speaker, but not when different speakers said the words.
 However, the dyslexic subjects showed much less adaptation to hearing words said by a single speaker.

 Neurons that respond to a particular sensory input usually react strongly at first, but their response becomes muted as the input continues.
 This neural adaptation reflects chemical changes in neurons that make it easier for them to respond to a familiar stimulus, Gabrieli says.
 This phenomenon, known as plasticity, is key to learning new skills.